mlwinters/Hamster-Environment-Control/README1.md

 This system uses the RPi GPIO library, Adafruit BME280 Python library and others which are NOT inclued in this repository.
 See "Installation" below to find out how to download and install all the required libraries.<br/>

+Although HEC.py, cc-stream and cc-record needs to Adafruit BME280 sensor board and its driver to function.
+I have release "-no-sensor" versions of the camera software incase you wish to use it for a different type of project such as dash-cams or robots/rovers.<br/>

 It is recommended that you connect your RPi to your home network to allow you control your RPi via a SSH connection, view network camera ect.<br/>
 Internet connection is required for installation.
 Linux will also try to acquire the time/date during system boot.
 Unless you have a Real Time Clock module, you should keep your RPi connected to the internet so that it keeps an accurate time.<br/>
 HEC.py or either of the camera programs do not need the internet themselves but do require the time/date.<br/>